PPC.co

 Keyword Level Google Ads Quality Score

 This is the standard Quality Score.
-Scored from 1-10, worst to best, it’s a measure of the performance of searches that are exact matches for your keyword.
+Scored from 1-10, worst to best, it’s a measure of the performance of searches that are exact matches for your keyword and reflects keyword quality scores individually.

-The historic performance of a keyword will be the base of a keyword’s QS until it has crossed the impression threshold and achieved a significant number of impressions (thousands).
-At that point, its performance in your account specifically will then be key.
+The historic performance of a keyword will be the base of a keyword’s current Quality Score until it has crossed the impression threshold and achieved a significant number of impressions (thousands).
+At that point, its performance within your Google Ads campaigns specifically will then be key.

-In your account you can view Quality Score, expected CTR, landing page experience, and ad relevance as well as historic versions of all these metrics.
+Within your quality score column, you can view Quality Score, expected CTR, landing page experience score, and ad relevance as well as historic versions of all these metrics.
 Use them as a guide to gauge the success of your campaign.

 Don’t like what you see?

 Make sure your keywords aren’t too specific.
-Consider loosening restrictive match types.
+Consider loosening restrictive match types, restructuring into tightly themed ad groups, or adding negative keywords.
 Boost bids or budgets to increase your impression share.
 The numbers should help you decide what the right move is to start seeing better results.

 Ad Group Quality Score